 For years, I have fought to protect our shore-based economy, and I authored the law to prevent offshore drilling in New Jersey.
 In response to our efforts, Congress is pushing a radical scheme to financially punish New Jersey taxpayers with hundreds of millions of dollars in federal fees.
 You can count on me to block this irresponsible legislation, which violates our State’s rights, puts our shore in peril, and would blackmail our residents.
 This will never happen, not on my watch!

 There is no commitment more important to our country than that of defending it, as millions of brave men and women have done.
 Our veterans are the heroes of our nation and deserve to be treated as such for being staunch defenders of our freedom.
 It is shameful that returning veterans often lack job opportunities, access to education, and critical healthcare services, and it is even more shameful that some of our heroes are left homeless and unemployed.
-As Congressman, I will fight to reverse these failures and I will work tirelessly until this is no longer the sad reality for the brave men and women of our military.
+I will fight to reverse these failures and I will work tirelessly until this is no longer the sad reality for the brave men and women of our military.

 As it is embedded in our constitution, I believe the right to vote is universal and inalienable for all Americans.
 I fully support the Voting Rights Amendment Act, which would restore vital voter protections lost in the Supreme Court’s 2013 Shelby County v.
 Holder decision.
 The Leadership Conference on Civil and Human Rights has documented 148 separate instances of voter discrimination between 2000 and 2014.
 We must eliminate this injustice and ensure that our citizens will not be intimidated or discriminated against when exercising their right to vote.